IanYangChina/pybullet_multigoal_gym/README.md

 ### Updates

-2020.12.26 --- Add hierarchical goal-conditioned environments for a pick and place task, with image observation and goal supported.
+2020.12.26 --- Add hierarchical environments for a pick and place task, with image observation and goal supported.
 See the above example.
+2020.12.28 --- Add image observation to non-hierarchical environments